AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 ### Sling Content Distribution (SCD) {#sling-distribution}

+>[!NOTE]
+>When using the instructions presented below, please be aware that you should test the custom code in an AEM Cloud Service Dev environment and not locally.

-Presented below is the implementation pattern when using the SCD action from Author:
+When using the SCD action from Author, the implementation pattern is as follows:

 1. From Author, write custom code to invoke the sling content distribution [API](https://sling.apache.org/documentation/bundles/content-distribution.html), passing the invalidate action with a list of paths: